intel/zephyr.js/docs/ocf-ble.md

             RX bytes:167 (167.0 B)  TX bytes:1200 (1.2 KB)
   ```

+  Note: If you fail to see this bt0 interface, try the connect command above
+  again.

 ## Connecting an OCF client
 Now that your Arduino 101 is connected, it is as if it's a regular OCF IP
 device.
 You can now connect an OCF client.
 There are OCF client samples in the